HydraSpace™ Payload-Enhancing Technology

 Some of the most potent anti-cancer payloads available, such as PBDs and duocarmycins, are also the most hydrophobic and difficult to work with in the context of an ADC.
 This hydrophobicity can lead to insurmountable manufacturability challenges.
 HydraSpace™ was designed with exactly this in mind and facilitates facile and efficient conjugation of one or multiple highly hydrophobic payloads per conjugation event.

-Comprised of a small, polar linker subunit, HydraSpace™ can be placed at one or multiple locations in the ADC linker.
+Comprised of a small, highly-polar spacer subunit, HydraSpace™ can be placed at one or multiple locations in the ADC linker-payload.
 When placed near the payload, HydraSpace™ acts to reduce the local hydrophobicity, essentially pulling the payload into solution and enhancing the biophysical properties of both the payload and that of the resulting ADC.